influxdata/docs-v2/content/flux/v0.x/function-type-signatures.md

 [transformation](/flux/v0.x/function-types/#transformations) that:

 - Takes a stream of tables of type `A` as piped-forward input
-- Returns the input stream of tables unmodified
+- Returns the input stream of tables with an unmodified type

 ```js
 (<-tables: stream[A]) => stream[A]